Behind the Scenes

 Documenting the essence of rural communities and their connection to the land.

-Interviewing villagers in Sitaram Peth - beautiful little village in the buffer zone
+Interviewing villagers in Sitaram Peth, a beautiful little village in the buffer zone.

 Travelling beside the forest on a two-wheeler requires caution, as tiger encounters in this region are not uncommon.